perigrins/LAB1_java/README.md

-# Project made withing the course **Programming languages for biomedical applications**.
+# Project made within the course **Programming languages for biomedical applications**.
 Written in Java.
 Contents:
 1. Heron formula
 2. Intersection of sets